snipara-companion

 Should companion and orchestrator merge?

-No. snipara-companion is a local npm CLI centered on hook workflows and local automation ergonomics. snipara-orchestrator is a Python package for advanced production validation and orchestration.
-Merging them would make install guidance and product positioning less clear, not more.
+No. snipara-companion is a local npm CLI centered on hook workflows and local workflow ergonomics. snipara-orchestrator is a Python package for advanced production validation, htasks, and orchestration.
+Companion should call out the handoff when useful; it should not carry the orchestrator implementation or install it silently.

 Recommended split